cavemandevs/caveman-linux/README.md

 # curry linux : the next crappiest OS to hit the markets!

 ## upcoming features:
-- crappier version of GNOME shell
+- better version of GNOME shell! (crappier)
 - insanely fast package management (not really, we're just using APT lmao)
-- one billion extensions (truly a stable os)
+- one billion extensions (truly a stable os) - (we want the best for you)
-- stable? what does that mean
+- stable! (of course not dumb bozo)

 ## specifications
 - built on Ubuntu Server (maybe)